 Long-discussed as Kurt Cobain’s anti-consumer, anti-fame album and his refutation of the success he found after Nevermind, In Utero is an untamed mind at its worst.
 Which, of course, makes it rock music at its best.
 Cobain’s defection from rock ‘n’ roll royalty boasts lyrical tensions and complications both ravenous and tangled-up.
 It provides a tremulous but tantalizing glimpse into the mind of a superstar always more comfortable with burning out than fading away.
 But it’s the music of the album that really wins over – the carnivorous metallic grind of a charging beast ready to, if not take over the world, at least lash out at it as it goes on one last trip around the sun.
 In doing so, of course, it gets too close to the round ball of energy for comfort– but damn if it doesn’t burn with the passion it always dreamed of before it burns out.
 In Utero is the sound of rock ‘n’ roll resilience unleashed and fangs drawn.
 And on the final song, the wistful “All Apologies”, the sound of rock finally put to rest, quavering and then comatose in the span of an instant, and ready to look past the hell of society’s making and into a future of hope and hopelessness.
 It isn’t sure which will prevail, but that is what makes Nirvana, well, Nirvana.

-11. Mellon Collie and the Inifinite Sadness, The Smashing Pumpkins 1995
+11. Mellon Collie and the Infinite Sadness, The Smashing Pumpkins 1995

 Perhaps no other album sums up all that was great (and all that was indulgent) about early 1990’s rock music.
 Mellon Collie and the Infinite Sadness sees the Smashing Pumpkins sacrificing any semblance of restraint or coherence for a profoundly beautiful cluster-bomb of a double album just waiting to find all audiences.
-Billy Corgan, eternally troubled by the multitude of ideas swarming around in his big pumpkin head, forces gross, raging, deeply ugly heavy metal (the all-time snotty angst-anthem “Bullet with Butterfly Wings”, the primitive “Zero”, the destructive “Where Boys Fear to Tread”, the pummeling “Bodies”) up against some of the prettiest human despair you can find (“1979”, “Thirty-Three”).
+Billy Corgan, eternally troubled by the multitude of ideas swarming around in his head, forces gross, raging, deeply ugly heavy metal (the all-time snotty angst-anthem “Bullet with Butterfly Wings”, the primitive “Zero”, the destructive “Where Boys Fear to Tread”, the pummeling “Bodies”) up against some of the prettiest human despair you can find (“1979”, “Thirty-Three”).
 If flirting with prog wasn’t enough, he throws in at least two all-time European epics for good measure (stripped of the egotistical wankery of prog too, with just enough personal confidence and panache thrown back in to seem sufficiently brash).
+And while his rockers kicked up dust on Gish and shook the earth on Siamese Dream, here they throw the conventional respectability of anthemic lighter-starters to the wind in favor of exploring an electric guitar’s capacity to dismember, dismantle, and disfigure on scorchers like “XYU”.
+The rock songs, “Bullet” aside, aspire not to kickstart a mosh or burn the barn so much as to splinter the soul and plunge untold psychic depths of existential angst while excavating the far-reaching fringes of the genre’s potential.

 It isn’t a tight album, nor always a judicious one, but that fascinating messiness was very much part and parcel with the spirit of classic rock.
 Billy Corgan, and the Pumpkins, are all bombast and ego and no humility, but so were a great many classic rock bands as they crafted album-statements that succeeded in spite of their flair for the indulgent.
 Corgan isn’t really so different from the basic template of the early 90s grunge dirge epitomized by the likes of Nirvana.
 But by indulging himself a little, and letting some of that high-flying classic rock air into the muckish gutter so important to grunge, he gets to have it both ways; he elevates “raw” with prog-like accompaniments without sacrificing the bottom-end.
 In doing so, he also creates a complicated, contradictory statement to the best of rock music over the course of the preceding thirty years, throwing styles against one another with abandon, even when no one would have thought they would make sense together.
 This is a person with a vision, remember, and even if that vision is a bit much to handle at times, the seriousness and intimacy with which he treats exploratory bombast ensures it never tips over.
 Sometimes you just get to have it your way, and, at least this once, we should be thankful Billy Corgan got his.